West Sussex Joint Minerals Local Plan

 All Mineral Planning Authorities are required, by law, to develop plans for mineral provision.
 In May 2011, West Sussex County Council (WSCC) and the South Downs National Park Authority (SDNPA) agreed to work together in partnership to prepare a new Joint Minerals Local Plan (MLP) for the whole of West Sussex – both in and outside the new National Park.

-The new Minerals Local Plan will replace the existing Minerals Local Plan (2003) and cover the period to 2033.
-It will set out a strategy for mineral development across West Sussex, to safeguard resources, allocate sites considered suitable for the production of minerals, and include a range of land use-specific and generic policies to sustainably manage future mineral development.
-Deciding which sites should be allocated will give both communities and the minerals industry certainty about where mineral development can, and can’t, take place.
+The Joint Minerals Local Plan will replace the existing Minerals Local Plan (2003) and cover the period to 2033.
+It sets out a strategy for mineral development across West Sussex, safeguards resources, allocates a site considered suitable for the production of minerals, and includes a range of land use-specific and generic policies to sustainably manage future mineral development.

 Once the West Sussex Joint Minerals Local Plan is adopted, the Plan will provide a basis for consistent land-use planning decisions on planning applications for minerals activities.

 What is the timetable for the Joint Minerals Local Plan?

 Producing a Plan is a long process because it has to be evidence-based and robust.

 |Early engagement work inc: Background Papers, Site Assessment||June – December 2014|

 |Modifications Representations period (where necessary)||January – March 2018|